KelvinKKLin/Six-Mens-Morris/README.md

 ## Compiling the Source Code
 The source code can be compiled using the provided Makefile.
 The Makefile is located in ./src.

-Navigate to the /src folder, and open a terminal.
 Type `make` to compile the source code.
 To run the source code, type `./run.sh` in the terminal, or double click on the Main.jar file.

 To clean up the repository, you can use the `make clean` command.
 The `make clean` command will delete all of the generated .class files, the Manifest file, as well as the .jar file.